Policies & action

 - Stripping the protected status of indigenous lands that have not yet had their protection confirmed (April 2020) (Imprensa Nacional, 2020)

-- Easing rules for converting environmental fines to an alternative form of compensation (Climate Policy Initiative, 2019b; Observatório do Clima, 2019d)
+- Easing rules for converting environmental fines to an alternative form of compensation (Climate Policy Initiative, 2019b; Observatório do Clima, 2019c)

 - Changes in the forest code to extend deadlines for enforcement measures (Climate Policy Initiative, 2019a)

-- Abolishing most committees and commissions for civil participation and social control in the Federal Government (Observatório do Clima, 2019e).
+- Abolishing most committees and commissions for civil participation and social control in the Federal Government (Observatório do Clima, 2019d)

 - Revoking a zoning regulation for the sugarcane industry that restricted expansion to degraded land and pasture, opening the door for sugarcane cultivation in the Amazon (Mongabay, 2019)

-Brazil is already set to miss its 2020 deforestation target.
-If the Brazilian government continues to roll-back environmental policies and fails to adequately enhance enforcement capacities, Brazil will miss its NDC target of zero illegal deforestation in the Brazilian Amazonia by 2030 by a large margin (Rochedo et al., 2018; Soterroni et al., 2018).
-To illustrate this, we have included alternative projections for LULUCF produced by national experts (Rochedo et al., 2018) to our main graph, showing they stand in stark contrast with the official government projections.
+Brazil has already missed its 2020 deforestation target.
+If the Brazilian government continues to roll back environmental policies and fails to adequately enhance enforcement capacities, Brazil will miss its NDC target of zero illegal deforestation in the Brazilian Amazon by 2028 by a wide margin (Rochedo et al., 2018; Soterroni et al., 2018).

 Given the key role of the Land Use and Forestry sector in Brazil’s NDC and the huge global importance of its forests for environmental services, biodiversity, and carbon sequestration, the Brazilian government urgently needs to strengthen mitigation action in this sector, instead of weakening it.